an-sh/chat-service/README.md

 experience various kind of network, software or hardware failures.
 In some edge cases (like operation on multiple users) such failures can cause inconsistencies (for the most part errors will be returned to the command's issuers).
-Such events are reported via instance events (like `storeConsistencyFailure`), and data can be sync via `RecoveryAPI` methods.
+These events are reported via an instance emitter (like `storeConsistencyFailure` event), and data can be sync via `RecoveryAPI` methods.

 ## Customisation examples